-Figure 5: The ubiquitinproteasome proteolytic system.
+Figure 5 The ubiquitin-proteasome proteolytic system.
 Ubiquitin is activated by the ubiquitin-activating enzyme, E1 (1) followed by its transfer to a ubiquitin-carrier protein (ubiquitin-conjugating enzyme, UBC), E2 (2).
-E2 transfers the activated ubiquitin moieties to the protein substrate that is bound specifically to a unique ubiquitin ligase E3 (A and B).
-In the case of RING finger ligases, the transfer is direct (A3).
-Successive conjugation of ubiquitin moieties to one another generates а polyubiquitin chain (A4) that serves as the binding (A5) signal for the downstream 26S proteasome that degrades the target substrates to peptides (A6).
-In the case of HECT domain ligases, ubiquitin generates an additional thiol-ester intermediate on the ligase (B3), and only then is transferred to the substrate (B4).
-Successive conjugation of ubiquitin moieties to one another generates a polyubiquitin chain (B5) that binds to the 26S proteasome (B6) followed by degradation of the substrate to peptides (B7).
-Free and reusable ubiquitin is released by de-ubiquitinating enzymes (DUBs)(8).
+E2 transfers the activated ubiquitin moieties to the protein substrate that is bound specifically to a unique ubiquitin ligase E3.
+The transfer is either direct ((3) in the case of RING finger ligases) or via an additional thiol-ester intermediate on the ligase ((4, 4a) in case of HECT domain ligases).
+Successive conjugation of ubiquitin moieties to one another generates a polyubiquitin chain that serves as the binding (5) and degradation signal for the downstream 26S proteasome.
+The substrate is degraded to short peptides (6), and free and reusable ubiquitin is released by de-ubiquitinating enzymes (DUBs) (7)